 Functional Anatomy of kidney, function and histology of nephron, Body fluid and electrolytes: their balances and imbalances.
-Urinary bladder: structure, Urine formation (glomerular filtration and tubular reabsorption), micturition and its regulation, renal regulation of urine volume and osmolarity, acid-base balance.
+Urine formation (glomerular filtration and tubular reabsorption), renal regulation of urine volume and osmolarity, acid-base balance.
+Urinary bladder: structure, micturition and its regulation.
 Acidosis and alkalosis, basic concepts about kidney dysfunction and disorders of urination